Jobless claims data calms jitters over U.S. labour market

 The meeting was held before the release of March's weak employment report.

 A Reuters survey released on Thursday forecast the unemployment rate averaging 7.6 percent this year.
-The jobless rate dropped a tenth of a percentage point to 7.6 percent in March, but that was due to people leaving the labour force.
+The jobless rate dropped a tenth of a percentage point to 7.6 percent in March, but that was because people left the labor force.

 In the 12 months to March, import prices dropped 2.7 percent.
 Prices last month were subdued by a drop in the cost of petroleum and a strong dollar.